Global and local helicity-preservation in the finite element discretization of magnetic relaxation: Preliminaries: helicity and magnetic topology

 This limitation of helicity in describing richer topological configurations inspires the investigation of other measures, such as higher-order linking invariants \cite{ArnoldTopologicalMethodsHydrodynamics2021,massey1998higher} for configurations like the Borromean rings, and more refined, local, or field-line-based definitions, such as field-line mapping, topological entropy, or distributions of field-line helicity, to describe braided topology \cite{YeatesHornig2013,YeatesWilmotSmithHornig2010}.
 These quantities reveal local winding and stretching even when global helicity is zero.
 However, reflecting these structures in finite element computation is still largely open, and is beyond the scope of this paper.

-The fundamental structural differences between magnetic knots (closed, helicity-carrying) and magnetic braids (open, often helicity-neutral yet topologically rich) provide striking test cases for helicity-preserving numerical schemes.
+The fundamental structural differences between magnetic knots (closed, helicity-carrying) and magnetic braids (open, often helicity-neutral yet topologically rich) provide test cases not only for the effectiveness, but also for the limitations, of helicity-preserving numerical schemes.
 We will investigate the dynamics of these topological configurations with algorithms for magnetic relaxation that enforce varying degrees of helicity conservation during energy minimization.